Batman: Dark Victory: Plot

-Later, another corrupt officer, Detective Flass is found hanged outside the strip club where he worked as a bouncer.
+Later, another corrupt officer, Detective Arnold Flass is found hanged outside the strip club where he worked as a bouncer.
 Batman believes that Alberto is the newly dubbed "Hangman" killer, or knows who the person is.
-He interrogates him, but learns nothing and leaves to search for Harvey Dent.

-Entering the sewers, Batman fights Solomon Grundy, and he leads Batman to Harvey's new office.
-Searching his office, there is an explosion and Batman loses Two-Face underground.
-In Gordon's office, he is talking and trying to persuade Janice to accept Batman, and she agrees, as long as he follows the law.
+He interrogates him, but learns nothing and leaves to search for Dent.
+Entering the sewers, Batman fights Solomon Grundy, and he leads Batman to Dent's new office.
+Searching his office, there is an explosion and Batman loses Dent underground.

-Another hanging, Sgt.
+Another hanging is committed, Sgt.
 Pratt with another note on his chest.
-All of the notes have come from Harvey's old desk as the D.A.; all of the evidence suggests that he is the killer.

-During the "Hangman" killings, Bruce is also struggling with his relationship with Selina Kyle, so much so that she eventually leaves Gotham and only left him a note.

-Janice Porter has been shown meeting a mysterious man several times throughout the investigation, and it is eventually revealed to be Harvey.
-Another hanging is found, this time in front of Harvey's old house.
+All of the notes have come from Dent's old desk as the D.A.; all of the evidence suggests that he is the killer.
+Janice Porter has been shown meeting a mysterious man several times throughout the investigation, and it is eventually revealed to be Dent, with whom she has been secretly having an affair.
+Another hanging is found, this time in front of Dent's old house.
 Officer Merkel is found with another note on his chest.
-Harvey, now completely taken over by his darker side, conducts his own investigation throughout the escaped criminals, questioning all of them as to the identity of the Hangman killer.
-Gordon is almost hanged on the roof of the precinct, but is saved by Two-Face who assures the men that he is not the Hangman killer.
+Dent, now completely taken over by his darker side, conducts his own investigation throughout the escaped criminals, questioning all of them as to the identity of the Hangman killer.
+Gordon is almost hanged on the roof of the precinct, but is saved by Dent, who assures the men that he is not the Hangman killer.

 Multiple attacks on organized crime by the Joker are perpetrated, and he eventually assaults the Falcone estate, attacking the members of the family before being apprehended by Batman.
 Another hanging is found inside the garage of the precinct.
-Batman adopts a young Dick Grayson as his family is killed during a mob sabotage, and he begins his training to be his partner.
+Batman adopts a young Dick Grayson after his family is killed during a mob sabotage, and he begins his training to be his partner.

-During a police raid on the underground hideout of Two-Face, Batman assists Gordon and they eventually catch him.
+During a police raid on the underground hideout of Dent, Batman assists Gordon and they eventually catch him.
 During all of which, Alberto is still hearing his father's voice telling him to continue his work.
 He is eventually pushed to the point of almost committing the murder of his sister, but resists the temptation.
-Two-Face is put on trial, but escapes when the other criminals assault the court.
+Dent is put on trial, but escapes when the other criminals assault the court.